 $ tar -jxvf tmux.tar.bz2 "tmux-2.2/hooks.c" "tmux-2.2/cfg.c"

 Wildcards are used to specify multiple files with a similar name.
-We just set fixed part of names and then put wildcard for variable part like below.
-Wildcard is expressed with
+We just set fixed part of names and then put wildcard for the variable part like below.
+The wildcard is expressed with

 $ tar -zxvf tmux.tar.gz --wildcards '*.txt'